doctor3w/Dance-Dance-Evolution/docs/index.md

 ![dwt](resources/dwt.jpg)

-Figure 2:The Discrete Wavelet Transform (DWT)
+Figure 3: The Discrete Wavelet Transform (DWT)

-The discrete wavelet transform (DWT), is performed on a discrete time signal using the mother wavelet, Ψ (see Figure 2).
-There are many different kinds of mother wavelets, but the easiest to compute is the Haar wavelet (see Figure 3).
+The discrete wavelet transform (DWT), is performed on a discrete time signal using the mother wavelet, Ψ (see Figure 3).
+There are many different kinds of mother wavelets, but the easiest to compute is the Haar wavelet (see Figure 4).
 When the Haar wavelet is used, the math to compute each layer of the DWT is fairly simple, requiring only a few multiplies and adds.
 Moreover, it is recursive and extremely efficient.

 ![dwt](resources/haar.png)

-Figure 3: The Haar mother wavelet
+Figure 4: The Haar mother wavelet

 The DWT outputs a series of coefficient values, which correspond to the energy of the signal at various frequencies.
 A signal of length L = 2^N will have N sets of coefficients.
 Each set of coefficients is calculated recursively from the previous set, so each has half as many elements as the set before (the first set has L/2 elements).
 Together, these can be used to reconstruct the signal, or, in our case, get a general understanding of its frequency components.
 Each layer of the transform (i.e., each set of the coefficients) represents a different scale of frequencies.
-The lowest layers of the transform (which have the most elements), represent the highest frequencies, and vice versa (see Figure 4).
+The lowest layers of the transform (which have the most elements), represent the highest frequencies, and vice versa (see Figure 5).

 ![dwt](resources/dwttree.png)

-Figure 4: The DWT's process.
+Figure 5: The DWT's process.
 AX are the approximate coefficients, which are used to calculate the next layer of the transform.
 DX are the detailed coefficients, used in our algorithm.

 Our initial idea was to perform the wavelet transform, and then set threshold values for each set of coefficients.
 If the transform produced a value above those coefficients, a beat would be detected.
-Our final implementation was slightly different, and incorporated averaging to set better thresholds (see Figure 5).
+Our final implementation was slightly different, and incorporated averaging to set better thresholds (see Figure 6).

 ![Mac App Breakdown](resources/beat_block.png)

-Figure 5: A block diagram of our beat detection system
+Figure 6: A block diagram of our beat detection system

 #### Dance Mat User Input

 The floor tiles are built using Interlink Electronics' force sensitive resistors, where we have to resistors per tile (in parallel).
 Each tile functions as a simple voltage divider, where voltage spikes to approximately 3V on a press.
 We feed the outputs of these dividers to the PIC, where we have selected four pins to act as digital inputs.
 We send the pressed inputs and the desired arrow instructions to the Mac via UART.
 The PIC polls the dance mat for input approximately every 60 milliseconds.

-TODO: INCLUDE SCHEMATIC OF FLOOR TILES
+See *Appendix C: Schematics* for more details.

 #### macOS Application (Display)

 Rather than building any sort of display, we chose to make an app for a Mac computer, so that it was easy to plug our device in and start playing.
 The Mac is connected by USB with a UART serial to USB cable (LINK HERE).
 The application is responsible for reading arrow sequences and currently pressed arrows from the PIC and displaying that accordingly.
 New sequences are added to the bottom of the screen, where they gradually move up to the top.
 At the top are faded outline arrows, which when they are pressed on the mat, they become fully opaque.
-The application is responsible for determining if the user properly presses the correct arrows at the time the current arrow sequence is passing by.
+The application is responsible for determining if the user properly presses the correct arrows at the time the current arrow sequence is passing by (see Figure 7).
 The user recieves points depending on how well they time their presses.

 ![Mac App Breakdown](resources/mac_app.png)

+Figure 7: Annotated Gameplay Screen

 ---